Possible 2019 Bond

 The district recently completed a large number of safety and security projects using money from the 2014 capital bond.
 Among those projects were renovated safe and secure school entrances at Bolton Primary, Boeckman Creek Primary, and West Linn High School this past summer.
 Both Sunset Primary and Meridian Creek Middle School received safe and secure entryways when they were completed prior to the 2017-18 school year.

-Expanding Opportunities and Addressing Capacity at Secondary Level
+Expanding Opportunities and Addressing Enrollment Growth at Secondary Level

 Currently, the district has three high schools — West Linn High School, Wilsonville High School, and Arts and Technology High School, a smaller option high school that typically has enrollment around 100 students.
 Enrollment projections show that West Linn High School could eclipse 2,000 students while Wilsonville High School will approach 1,700 students by 2028.
 Concurrently, the lease for Arts and Technology High School expires in 2022 and a new location will be needed.